Bikeman868/UrlRewrite.Net/README.md

 then the `<action>` elements are executed otherwise they are skipped.

 Attributes:
 * `name` is useful in trace output to identify the rule that was being executed.
+If you dont specify a name it will be a GUID.
 * `stopProcessing` when true, if this rule matches the incomming request no further rules will be evaluated.

 ### The `<match>` element